 The division selects federal grant subrecipients for review.
-If selected for a review, your organization will be notified by letter.
-The letter will describe the details of the review process and provide a list of documents that you will be required to submit to TEA.
+If selected for a review, your organization is notified by letter.
+The letter describes the details of the review process and provides a list of documents that you must submit to TEA.

 The division conducts two kinds of reviews, described below.
 In any given fiscal year, organizations are usually selected for only one kind of review.